-What Other Effects Does Coffee Have on a Pregnant Woman?
+Other Effects Coffee Has on a Pregnancy

 For some women who are used to larger amounts of coffee when not pregnant, because of the body’s changes during pregnancy, she may find that even one cup of coffee may cause heartburn or set of some caffeine-related jitters and nervousness.
 For some pregnant women, even the taste of coffee is different during pregnancy.

 One issue of note is that consuming larger amounts of caffeine during pregnancy has been shown to impact a pregnant woman’s body to properly absorb iron, and so can lead to a risk of iron deficiency and anemia.

 Moderate caffeine consumption, including coffee, often improves alertness and energy, and help rebound from a restless long night — more common in the third trimester of a pregnancy, right?